 Many high-end atomizers, like Storz & Bickel’s Mighty, offer a mix of both methods for the best possible results.
 Unfortunately, like with most things in this life, there’s no ten-buck option that offers a stellar experience.
 It’s another case of “you get what you pay for”, so there’s no point in us saying you should pick one or the other.
 The combination of the two methods, offered by high-end atomizers, is the better option.
 But it’s, of course, costly.
 For something a bit cheaper, when in the middle-to-high-end segment of the market, choose Convection.
 For even more affordable options, prefer Conduction.
 Instead of choosing specific brands and models for you, we’ll explain the logic behind this reasoning.

-For even cheaper, hey, as we said, you can pick up an atomizer for your existing vape-mod, but don’t expect wonders.
-It would be better buying some pre-made CBD e-liquid for the atomizers you’re already using, instead of trying to use your mod for something it wasn’t designed for.
+- For even cheaper, hey, as we said, you can pick up an atomizer for your existing vape-mod, but don’t expect wonders.
+It would be better to buy some pre-made CBD e-liquid for the atomizers you’re already using, instead of trying to use your mod for something it wasn’t designed for.

 How do I use this thing?